-If you have worked out that you do have Capital Gains Tax to pay, you need to report this to HMRC by sending a tax return.
+If you have worked out that you do have CGT to pay, you need to report this to HMRC by sending a tax return.
 You must register for Self Assessment before you can do this.
 The latest you can register is by 5 October after the end of the tax year for which you need a tax return.
-You may have to pay a penalty if you do not tell HMRC in time that you have Capital Gains Tax to pay.
+You may have to pay a penalty if you do not tell HMRC in time that you have CGT to pay.

 If you give shares away - so you get nothing for them - your gain is based on what they're worth.
 It is the same if you choose to sell them for less than their full value.
 So you need to work out the gain based on the full value of the shares when you gave them away.